DLinthorne/Dlinthorne/README.md

 ### Hi there, I'm Dylan 👋

-## I'm a Particle Physics & Astrophysics PhD researcher.
+## I'm a Particle Physics & Astrophysics PhD researcher

-- 🔭 I just launched my first course:
+- 🔭 I'm teaching senior/graduate data analysis labs/courses
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m looking for an exciting change from academia to industry
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate on academic research
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I'm a classically trained guitarist
 <!--
 **DLinthorne/Dlinthorne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.